hl7au/au-fhir-childhealth/pages/_includes/profiles.md

 * [NCDHC Patient](StructureDefinition-ncdhc-patient.html) - demographic details of the Patient.

 ## Orders and Observation Profiles
-* [NCDHC Estimated Gestation](StructureDefinition-ncdhc-observation-estimated-gestation.html) - Gestational age in weeks and days (usually equivalent to length of pregnancy).
+* [NCDHC Estimated Gestation](StructureDefinition-ncdhc-observation-estimated-gestation.html) - Observation profile to record gestational age in weeks and days (usually equivalent to length of pregnancy).
-* [NCDHC Congenital anomalies of the newborn](StructureDefinition-ncdhc-observation-birth-abnormalities.html) - Physical problems identified with the baby at, or shortly after birth.
+* [NCDHC Congenital anomalies of the newborn](StructureDefinition-ncdhc-observation-birth-abnormalities.html) - Observation profile to record physical problems identified with the baby at, or shortly after birth.
 E.g. cleft lip/palate, extensive bruising, cephalohematoma etc.
 * [NCDHC APGAR Score](StructureDefinition-ncdhc-observation-apgar-score.html) - A set of observations made on the baby following birth to check adaptation to life outside the womb.
 This includes 1 minute, 5 minutes and 10 minutes
-* [NCDHC Birth Weigth](StructureDefinition-ncdhc-observation-birth-weigth.html) - Vital Sign profile to represent Weight of baby recorded at birth
+* [NCDHC Body Weight](StructureDefinition-ncdhc-observation-vitalsign-bodyweight.html) - Vital Sign profile to represent Weight of Body.
+This profile is used to record the Birth Weight as well.
-* [NCDHC Birth Length](StructureDefinition-ncdhc-observation-birth-length.html) - Vital Sign profile to represent Length of baby recorded at birth
+* [NCDHC Body Height](StructureDefinition-ncdhc-observation-vitalsign-bodyheight.html) - Vital Sign profile to represent Length of Body.
+This profile is used to record the Birth Height as well.
-* [NCDHC Birth Head Circumference](StructureDefinition-ncdhc-observation-birth-head-circumference.html) - Vital Sign profile to represent Numeric value for head circumference
+* [NCDHC Head Circumference](StructureDefinition-ncdhc-observation-vitalsign-headcircum.html) - Vital Sign profile to represent Numeric value for head circumference
-* [NCDHC Birth Complication](StructureDefinition-ncdhc-observation-birth-complication.html) - Complications observed during the birthing process
+* [NCDHC Birth Complication](StructureDefinition-ncdhc-observation-birth-complication.html) - Observation profile to record complications observed during the birthing process
-* [NCDHC Pregnancy Complications](StructureDefinition-ncdhc-observation-pregnancy-complication.html) - Maternal medical conditions or infectious diseases arising in pregnancy which may have an impact on the fetus, e.g. gestational diabetes, infection etc.
+* [NCDHC Pregnancy Complications](StructureDefinition-ncdhc-observation-pregnancy-complication.html) - Observation profile to record maternal medical conditions or infectious diseases arising in pregnancy which may have an impact on the fetus, e.g. gestational diabetes, infection etc.
-* [NCDHC Labour Initiation](StructureDefinition-ncdhc-observation-labour-induced.html) - Labour initiation eg spontaneous, induced
+* [NCDHC Labour Initiation](StructureDefinition-ncdhc-observation-labour-induced.html) - Observation profile to record labour initiation eg spontaneous, induced
-* [NCDHC Method Of Delivery](StructureDefinition-ncdhc-observation-method-of-delivery.html) - Type of birth observed during the birthing procedure
+* [NCDHC Method Of Delivery](StructureDefinition-ncdhc-observation-method-of-delivery.html) - Observation profile to record type of birth observed during the birthing procedure
+* [NCDHC Feeding Status](StructureDefinition-ncdhc-observation-feeding-status.html) - Observation profile to record baby's Feeding Status at Discharge

+## Condition Profiles
+* [NCDHC Family History](StructureDefinition-ncdhc-condition-family-history.html) - Condition profile to record family history (eg deafness)

 ## Medication Profiles
 * [NCDHC Medication Administered](StructureDefinition-ncdhc-medicationstatement-vitamink.html) - MedicationStatement profile to record medication given to the newborn at birth